Gino Bartali: A Cycling Legend and Much More.

 The Tour was not held from 1940 to 1946, and when it resumed, Bartali won on the slopes of North Eastern France in 1948.
 The same year he won the Giro again.

-The Tour De Trance win in 1948 was not just another win.
+The Tour De France win in 1948 was not just another win.
 The win in a strange sense, had a profound social impact.
 It was a win that distracted the Italians from the dark events that were unfolding.

 ‘I can’t promise you that I will win the Tour because the Tour is won by arriving in Paris in yellow.
 I guarantee you the stage… I will make it beautiful.’